aolunuga/opproject/readme_open.txt

 6. If you upgraded from a previous version of Onepoint Project copy your configuration file ("configuration.oxc.xml") to the new installation path

-ATTENTION: Do not execute the following step if you are upgrading from an existing installation!

-7. (OPTIONAL) If you want to start with some demo data load the demo data by executing the folling SQL file (see Appendix B):
-   - demodata07.sql

-Note: This step is optional.
-If you do not upload the demo data a new, plaim repository will be created at the first startup of the web application.

-8. Copy a valid license file ("license.oxl.xml") into the opproject folder

-9. Stop Tomcat and restart it in order to make sure that the JDBC driver gets loaded and your previous configuration file is loaded (in case you provided one).
+7. Stop Tomcat and restart it in order to make sure that the JDBC driver gets loaded and your previous configuration file is loaded (in case you provided one).